 Try this Bento Boxes with Ellen recipe, or contribute your own.
-"Sesame" and "Stewart" are two of the tags cooks chose for Bento Boxes with Ellen.
+"Sesame" and "Stewart" are two tags used to describe Bento Boxes with Ellen.

 * Note: Bento boxes are made of metal or lacquered wood.
 These tidy lunch boxes are divided into sections for each part of the meal.
 MESCLUN SALAD: In a large bowl, whisk together vinegar, brown sugar, salt, and pepper.
 Whisk in olive oil, and adjust seasoning if necessary.
 Add greens, and toss to coat thoroughly with dressing; your hands are the best tools for this job.
 (Serves 4) PICKLED VEGETABLES: Peel carrot and cut at angles into 1/2-inch pieces.
 Cut red and yellow peppers into 1/2-inch triangles.
 Peel and cut jicama into 1/2-inch triangles.
 In a small saucepan, heat vinegar, sugar, salt, and 1/4 cup water until sugar and salt dissolve and mixture is heated through.
 Place vegetables in a medium-size bowl, and pour hot pickling mixture over vegetables.
 Let vegetables sit 1 hour at room temperature or 4 hours in refrigerator, covered.
 Serve cold or at room temperature.
 (Serves 4) SCALLOPS: Cut scallions at an angle into 1-inch pieces.
 Finely julienne the carrots using a Japanese mandoline.
 In a small saucepan, heat sesame oil with soy sauce.
 Stir in scallions, and covered cook, 10 minutes.
 Add carrots, and cook for about 1 minute.
 Heat peanut oil in a large saute pan over high heat.
 Season scallops with salt, and place in saute pan to sear until brown and crusty, about 2 minutes on each side.
 To serve, place a bed of scallion-carrot mixture on the plate and arrange scallops around it.
 Drizzle with any scallion liquid that may be left in pan.
 (Serves 4) RICE: Rinse rice well.
 Grind tea in a spice grinder until it becomes a fine powder.
 In a medium pot, add rice and 2 cups cold water.
 Let soak 30 minutes.
 Stir rice well, and bring to a boil over high heat.
 Stir well again, and reduce heat to low.
 Cover, and let simmer 11 minutes.
 Remove from heat, and let rest, covered, about 5 minutes.
 Let cool 10 minutes.
 Stir in tea powder, oil, salt, and pepper with a wooden spoon or spatula.
 Wet hands and rice molds with water to prevent rice from sticking.
 Fill molds about two-thirds full with rice.
 Using a gentle rocking motion, evenly compact rice with the molds press.
 Push the rice through the mold.
 Repeat with remaining rice.
 Serve hot or at room temperature.
 (Makes 4 cups) Cuisine: "Japanese" Source: "Martha Stewart Living - (www.marthastewart.com)" S(Formatted for MC5): "by Lynn Thomas - Lynn_Thomas@prodigy.net" Per serving: 423 Calories (kcal); 23g Total Fat; (48% calories from fat); 21g Protein; 33g Carbohydrate; 37mg Cholesterol; 3048mg Sodium Food Exchanges: 1/2 Grain(Starch); 2 1/2 Lean Meat; 2 Vegetable; 0 Fruit; 4 1/2 Fat; 1 Other Carbohydrates Recipe by: Recipe from Ellen Greaves Converted by MM_Buster v2.0n.